State mixing and masses of the $\pi^0$, $\eta$ and $\eta^\prime$ mesons from $n_f=1+1+1$ lattice QCD+QED: Abstract

 \section{Abstract}

 We present a lattice analysis of the light pseudoscalar mesons with consideration for the mixing between the flavour-neutral states $\pi^0$, $\eta$ and $\eta^\prime$.
-We extract the masses and flavour compositions of the pseudoscalar meson nonet in $n_f=1+1+1$ lattice QCD+QED around an SU(3)-flavour symmetric point, and observe flavour-symmetry features of the extracted data, along with preliminary extrapolation results for the flavour compositions at physical pion mass via a novel method.
+We extract the masses and flavour compositions of the pseudoscalar meson nonet in $n_f=1+1+1$ lattice QCD+QED around an SU(3)-flavour symmetric point, and observe flavour-symmetry features of the extracted data, along with preliminary extrapolation results for the flavour compositions at the physical point.
 A key result of this work is the observed mass splitting between the $\pi^0$ and $\eta$ on our ensembles, which is found to exhibit behaviour that is simply related to the corresponding flavour compositions.

 The quark flavour compositions of the $\pi^0$, $\eta$ and $\eta^\prime$ mesons are most familiar to us in the limit of exact SU(3)-flavour symmetry where the up, down and strange quarks are degenerate.
 In this limit the $\pi^0$ and $\eta$ belong to an octet, whilst the $\eta^\prime$ is pure flavour singlet.
 However, the breaking of SU(3)-flavour symmetry in nature permits the flavour compositions of these flavour-neutral (FN) pseudoscalar (PS) mesons to differ from their SU(3) octet-singlet forms.
 Understanding and quantifying this difference for the physical states is important for theoretical and phenomenological studies where interpolating operators are used to project onto the physical states.
 Furthermore, this type of \emph{mixing} is directly tied to our understanding of the extent of quark-flavour symmetry breaking in nature, as can be seen explicitly from $\chi$PT \cite{GASSER198277} or flavour-breaking \cite{Kordov:2019oer} expansions.